linobollansee/property-value-maximizer/README.md

 - **Model Training, Optimization, and Validation Epic**

-  - User Story 3.1: Model Performance Evaluation
+  - User Story 3.1: Model Performance Evaluation - Business Requirement 1 & 2
     - As a developer, I want to evaluate the performance of the predictive model so that I can ensure the reliability and accuracy of its predictions.
       - Acceptance Criteria:
         - The predictive model must be evaluated to ensure reliability and accuracy of its predictions.